-

 - A. V. Vasil'ev

-At the mournful meeting dedicated to the memory of the highly respected Ivan Petrovich Dolbnya, the voice of the Kazan Physico-Mathematical Society, of which the deceased was at one time an active member, cannot but be heard, and, as the former Chairman of this Society, I express deep gratitude to the Council of the Mining Institute for giving me the opportunity to say a few words today.
+At this sorrowful gathering dedicated to the memory of the highly respected Ivan Petrovich Dolbnya, the voice of the Kazan Physico-Mathematical Society, of which the deceased was at one time an active member, cannot but be heard, and, as a former Chairman of this Society, I express my deep gratitude to the Council of the Mining Institute for providing me with the opportunity to say a few words today.

 -